flaviut/flaviut.github.io/_posts/2017-03-14-fixing-docker-hostapd.md

 description: "How I debugged and fixed an issue where launching the Docker service would break the internet connection for WiFi clients."
 ---

-At some point, I installed updates and was surprised to see that I could no longer connect to the internet through the hotspot I had set up on my PC using [hostapd][].
+At some point, I ran `pacman -Syu` and was surprised to see that I could no longer connect to the internet from my phone!
+I use [hostapd][] to use my desktop PC as a wireless hotspot, and something in the update broke my configuration.

 I soon discovered that if I disabled the [Docker][] service, then my WiFi would work fine after I restarted my system, but break when I started Docker!
 So it